pengcheng-dev/audition-api/ADDITIONAL_INFORMATION.md

 - Libraries of OpenTelemetry are using alpha versions, which may contain hidden bugs.
 - Tracing info needs to be exported to other tools like Jaeger.
 - Request info logged is not comprehensive, and the response info logged may include sensitive data, introducing a security risk.
+- CORS Issues may happen if calling from cross-origin.

 ## Future Enhancements